 Historic Cotton Ginning

 While you are visiting Cotton Ginning Days, be sure to notice the Wilson Engine Shed and the Lankford Cotton Gin Building.
 The Lankford Cotton Gin Building is named in honor of Mr. H.C.
-Lankford who purchased the ginning equipment and permanently loaned to GAMTRA to be displayed at Dallas Park.
-Mr. Lankford died in November, 1993, just over a month after the 1993 show.
-His advice and conversation is greatly missed by all of the members.
+Lankford who purchased the ginning equipment and permanently loaned it to GAMTRA to be displayed at Dallas Park.
+Mr. Lankford died in November 1993, just over a month after the 1993 show.
+His advice and conversation are greatly missed by all of the members.

 A Local Legacy

 The Trail of Tears Pow Wow in Kentucky, Mardi Gras in New Orleans, and Gaston County's own Cotton Ginning Days are just a sample of the more than 1300 traditional activities and events selected by members of Congress as Local Legacies to celebrate the bicentennial of the Library of Congress in 2000.
 Representative Sue Myrick's Office selected Cotton Ginning Days to participate in the Local Legacies Project, a joint effort by Congress, the Library of Congress, and communities throughout the nation to document their local customs and heritage and send the results to Washington for safekeeping.